 High workable concrete could also be very simple to mix, transport, place and compact used where environment-friendly compaction of concrete will not be possible.

 The problem is that there are extreme possibilities of segregation and lack of homogeneity in extremely workable concrete.

 The higher the amount of water per m3 of concrete, the higher the fluidity of concrete which affects the workability.

 High water content can lead to increased bleeding and separation of aggregates, resulting in poor quality of concrete.

-The higher the aggregate/cement ratio, the leaner is the concrete.
+Aggregate/cement ratio is an important factor affecting the workability, the higher the aggregate/cement ratio, the leaner is the concrete.

 Lower aggregate /cement ratio implies more paste is offered to make the mix cohesive and gives greater workability.